Leave No Trace Principles

 Leave No Trace Principles for Your Trekking: How to Protect Nature Without Leaving a Mark

 "Leave nothing but footprints, take nothing but memories, kill nothing but time."
-A morning in the Himalayas… when the sun rises behind the mountains, and a cool breeze brushes your cheeks — it feels like the world is a temple.
-But imagine if someone leaves plastic waste there, plays loud music, or lights a fire under the trees?
+A morning in the Himalayas when the sun rises behind the mountains and a cool breeze brushes your cheeks feels like the world is a temple.
+But imagine if someone leaves plastic waste there, plays loud music, or lights a fire under the trees.

-Trekking is a journey that brings us closer to nature, but every trekker also has the responsibility to be a protector of nature — not its burden.
+Trekking is a journey that brings us closer to nature, but every trekker also has the responsibility to be a protector of nature and not its burden.

 The 7 Leave No Trace (LNT) Principles

-These aren’t just rules; they are a mountain code of ethics.
+These are not just rules; they represent a mountain code of ethics.

 Plan Ahead and Prepare – Thoughtful Steps from the Start

+Many people say they will decide things once they reach the mountains.
 But mountains are unpredictable.
-Without proper planning, you can take wrong trails, break local rules, or waste resources.
+Without proper planning you may take wrong trails, break local rules, or waste resources.

 Travel and Camp on Durable Surfaces – Stick to the Trails

-On the Hampta Pass trek, guides always say, “Don’t stray off the trail.”
-Because off-trail walking increases soil erosion.
+Example: On the Hampta Pass trek, guides always remind trekkers to stay on the trail because off-trail walking increases soil erosion.

 Dispose of Waste Properly – Your Trash, Your Responsibility

-A single wrapper, cigarette butt, or tissue can remain in nature for 100 years.
+A single wrapper, cigarette butt, or tissue can remain in nature for decades.
+Every trekker should pack out all waste including sanitary waste.

-Carry an “Eco Bag” and collect all small trash items in it.
+Tip: Carry an eco bag and collect small trash items in it.
+What you bring to the mountains should always return with you.

 Leave What You Find – Don’t Take Anything from Nature